Department of Anthropology

 The department has an archaeology lab, ethnology lab and a museum housing collections of archaeological and ethnographic materials.
 The department also has computer-catalogued collections, working relationships with Denver-area museums and archaeological field opportunities.
 Students interested in careers in archaeology, cultural anthropology or museum anthropology can find courses designed to meet their needs.

-The department provides the Thomas A. Bogard Scholarship for a senior majoring in anthropology and the Ruth Underhill Anthropology Prize for the best senior paper.
+The department provides the Thomas A. Bogard Scholarship for a senior majoring in anthropology.

 Bachelor of Arts Major Requirements